 The Detroit One-Stop Service Centers are the main point of participant intake and delivery for both Wagner-Peyser Employment Services (ES) and WIOA services.
-The redesigned system fully integrates service delivery between ES and WIOA and improve coordination with Unemployment Insurance Agency (UIA) staff.
-This full integration is intended to not only strengthen the linkage between the two programs, but also maximize the use and impact of limited staff resources and ensure that all job seekers have access to the same resources and employment and training opportunities.
+The redesigned system will fully integrate service delivery between ES and WIOA and improve coordination with Unemployment Insurance Agency (UIA) staff.
+This full integration is intended to not only strengthen the linkage between the two programs, but also maximize the use and impact of limited staff resources and ensure that all jobs seekers have access to the same resources and employment and training opportunities.
 The Wagner-Peyser/ES vendor will play a role in providing basic career service to job seekers who may not be collecting unemployment insurance.
-Both DESC's Detroit One-Stop Service Center and Wagner Peyser/ES vendors will help to ensure that eligible participants are dually enrolled in both WIOA and Wagner-Peyser to achieve a process for program and service integration between both programs.
-Wagner-Peyser/ES and WIOA staff will provide standardized intake, assessment procedures, and services, where applicable.
+Both DESC's Detroit One-Stop Service Center and Wagner Peyser/ES vendors will help to ensure that eligible participants are dually enrolled in both WIOA and Wagner-Peyser/ES and WIOA staff will provide standardized intake, assessment procedures, and services, where applicable.